System Design Space

 Related chapters

-• Kubernetes: The Documentary - Shows the rise of the cloud-native ecosystem where Prometheus became a default monitoring layer.
+• Kubernetes: The Documentary - Shows the Kubernetes ecosystem that made Prometheus a natural monitoring layer.

-• Cloud Native - Connects platform architecture with observability workflows and the role of metrics in distributed operations.
+• Cloud Native - Provides the platform context where observability and metrics become part of daily operations.

-• Building Microservices - Covers observability and service-metrics practices where Prometheus is often the standard production choice.
+• Building Microservices - Covers metrics and observability practices in microservices, where Prometheus is often the baseline choice.

 Enable tracking in Settings